 — Vienna —

 Vienna is not just known for its amazing architecture but also has a great reputation when it comes to Christmas Markets.
 Every year, skating rinks and traditional wooden toys are decorated with finesse in this winter fairyland magical market and it attracts thousands of visitors from across the world.
 There is an overwhelming variety of stuff one can buy – from handmade soaps to snow globes.
-Not to be missed, warm mulled wines and the delicious aroma of pretzels and pastry that fills the cold and dense air.
+Not to be missed, warm mulled wines and the delicious aroma of pretzels and pastry fills the cold and dense air.

 Location: Rathausplatz, Freyung, Schloss Schönbrunn, Karlsplatz, Maria-Theresien-Platz